2nd Lieutenant Henry Noel ATKINSON D.S.O., M.i.D. (3rd Battalion) – Attached: ‘B’ Company Killed in Action: 22 October 1914

 An Officer with “Two Graves”!

-2nd Lieutenant Henry Noel Atkinson was born at Audlem Vicarage, Cheshire on 25th December 1888, son of Reverend Arthur Atkinson, Clerk in Holy Orders, Hon.
+2nd Lieutenant Henry Noel Atkinson was born at Audlem Vicarage, Cheshire on 25th December 1888, the only child of Reverend Arthur Atkinson, Clerk in Holy Orders, Hon.
 Canon of Chester Cathedral, and Ursula Mary Atkinson (née Cotton-Jodrell).

 Henry joined the 3rd Battalion (Special Reserve), Cheshire Regiment, on 12th March 1913, joining the 1st Battalion for training on 1st November 1913.